 Step 9: Plug the machine into the wall outlet and, if using a gas dryer, turn the gas valve back on.

 Experts recommended cleaning the dryer vent at least twice per year.
-Debris can easily build up and reduce the efficiency of your dryer while posing a fire risk in your home.
-It's best to also have a professional examine and clean the duct once a year, particularly if you don't regularly vacuum it.
+Debris can easily build up and reduce the efficiency of your dryer, hiking up your electric bill while posing a fire risk in your home.
+It's best to also have a professional examine and clean the duct once a year, particularly if you don't regularly clean it.

 To prevent dryer vent clogs and dryer fires, keep this appliance clean with the following tips.